rijinmk/code-rmk-blog-web/README.md

 # code-rmk-blog-web
-Just a simply blog made for practice
+Just a simple blog made for practice